saintmalik/blog.saintmalik.me/blog/2024-05-08-mongo-passwordless.md

 }
 ```

-The `mongodbSessionName` value we used here is an optional value, but it's better to use it, so you can easily identify the session that belongs to your app from the mongodb logs.
+The `mongodbSessionName` value we used here is optional, but it's better to use it, so you can easily identify the session that belongs to your app from the mongodb logs.

-And that's it, you have successfully connected your app to your MongoDB cluster using passwordless authentication.
+That's it, you have successfully connected your app to your MongoDB cluster using passwordless authentication.
 You can redeploy your app to your EKS cluster and test it out.

-also note in the nodejs example we used **aws-sdk/credential-providers**, which by default allows the driver to use any shared AWS credentials file or config file in your environment, the driver will use those credentials by default.
+also note in the nodejs example we used **aws-sdk/credential-providers**, which by default allows the driver to use any shared AWS credentials file or a config file in your environment, the driver will use those credentials by default.

-So its better not to see any new aws variable in your env, to avoid conflicts of credentials.
+So it's better not to see any new aws variable in your env, to avoid conflicts of credentials.

 Till next time, Peace be on you ✌️